dmbarbour/glas/docs/GlasApps.md

 ## External Effects

 A transaction cannot perform synchronous IO with external systems.
 The transaction must commit before external interactions begin.
 Thus, most feedback must be provided through futures or channels.
 Exceptions for fire-and-forget.

-### Application Control

-Environment `(app:Ref, ...)`.

-* **reset** - Fire and forget.
-Response is unit.
-After commit, halt the current host-app session then start a new one.
-This will close channels, invalidate host references, reset scratch to unit, etc..
-* **halt** - Same as reset, except does not start a new host-app session.
-The application can be activated again through the host.

-Applications will implicitly terminate if they reach a stable state that isn't waiting on external input.
-But explicit termination will often be more convenient.

 ### Secure Random Numbers